tonypilz/singleton/README.md

 }
 ```
 This kind of dependency loop is usually resolved by introducing some form of init-function which is called later on after the construction of the depending instances is complete.
-This so called two-phase initialization can get quite complex and brittle on bigger projects and is best to be avoided by using the deferred invocation mechanism of the library.
+This so called two-phase initialization can get quite complex and brittle on bigger projects and is best to be avoided by using a deferred invocation mechanism provided by the library.
 With this, the example above could look like that:

 ```cpp
 struct A{